 - Several weeks or even months: A few physical symptoms (such as increased sensitivity to pain) and several psychological symptoms (such as cravings, depression, sleep disturbances, irritability, and anxiety) may persist, a phenomenon known as post-acute withdrawal syndrome or a protracted withdrawal phase.
 Some sources state this can last for years.

-Withdrawal timelines and severity can vary for individuals based on the formulation used, the frequency and intensity of use, the person’s genetics, and other factors.
-Before detoxing from fentanyl, consult with a medical professional who is experienced in treating opioid dependence.
+Withdrawal timelines and severity can vary for individuals based on the formulation used, the frequency and intensity of use, and other factors.
+If you are going through withdrawal or if you want to stop using fentanyl, talk with a medical professional.